NM-TAFE/dip-por-player-hashmap/README.md

 ### Step 3: Create a Display Method

-Implement a Display method in your Hash Map that will print the content of each `PlayerList` in the hash map with one or more players.
+Implement a display method in your hash map that will print the content of each player list with one or more players.
 The display method should print the index of the `PlayerList` and the players in the list.
 The display method should be called `display` and should not take any arguments.

 ### Step 4: Test the Hash Map